What do I need to submit to the DMV in order to transfer a vehicle without the oversight of the California probate court?

 To learn more about administering an estate, view our article, San Diego Estate Planning Attorney: CA Probate Process Explained.
 If you are still wondering how you can transfer a vehicle without the oversight of the probate court or need assistance through the probate process, contact an experienced San Diego probate court lawyer today.
 Feel free to call our toll-free number at (888) 443-6590 for a consultation or contact us via our quick and easy online form.
 It would be our pleasure to further assist you.

 The process of proving in court that the will of a person who has died is valid.
 It involves proving before a competent judicial authority that a document offered for official recognition and registration as the last will and testament of a deceased person is genuine.
 Not all wills must go through this in California.
-See our infographic to help you determine if your loved one’s estate must go through probate.

 A person is legally entitled to the property of another on that person’s death according to Intestacy laws.
 It can also be according to a will, trust, deed, or some other binding legal document.